GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

         uses: GlueOps/github-actions-build-push-containers@main
 ```

-Save the file and commit your changes and push up your changess.
+Save the file and commit your changes and push up your changes.

 :::tip